ovimihai/redis-ru101-course-notes/Week-4.md

 - Sea map maintained for the event
 - Customer can find block of seats that match their requirement
 - Seats can be reserved and booked once and only once
-- Concurrent booking of disparate seates are allowd
+- Concurrent booking of disparate seats are allowed

 ### Create a Seat Map
 - use a u32 key, can use multiple for more